Florida's 11th Senate district

 Florida's 11th Senate district elects one member of the Florida Senate.
 The district consists of Citrus, Hernando, Sumter counties and part of Pasco county in the U.S. state of Florida.
-The current senator position is vacant.
+The current senator is Ralph Massullo.

 List of senators

 NOTE: The following Information was gathered from the Florida Senate website.
 Only records of senators from 1998–present are kept.